Sergio Leone: 1980s

 Leone turned down the offer to direct The Godfather, in favor of working on another gangster story he had conceived earlier.
-He devoted ten years to this project, based on the novel The Hoods by former mobster Harry Grey, which focused on a quartet of New York City Jewish gangsters of the 1920s and 1930s who had been friends since childhood.
+He devoted 10 years to this project, based on the novel The Hoods by former mobster Harry Grey, which focused on a quartet of New York City Jewish gangsters of the 1920s and 1930s who had been friends since childhood.
 The finished four-hour film, Once Upon a Time in America (1984), featured Robert De Niro and James Woods.
 It was a meditation on another aspect of popular American mythology, the role of greed and violence and their uneasy coexistence with the meaning of ethnicity and friendship.
 It received a raucous, record-breaking ovation of nearly 20 minutes at the 1984 Cannes Film Festival (reportedly heard by diners at restaurants across the street from the Palais), at a time in Cannes's history before marathon applause became a regular occurrence.
 Despite such a fawning reception, Warner Brothers felt it was too long.
 The studio drastically recut it down to two hours for the American market, abandoning its flashback structure for a linear narrative.
 This version suffered heavy criticism and flopped.
 The original version, released in the rest of the world, achieved somewhat better box office returns and a mixed critical response.
 When the original version of the film was released on home video in the US, it gained major critical acclaim, with some critics hailing the film as a magnum opus.

 According to biographer Sir Christopher Frayling, Leone was deeply hurt by the studio-imposed editing and poor commercial reception of Once Upon a Time in America in North America.
 It was his last film.

 In 1988, he was head of the jury at the 45th Venice International Film Festival.

-Death
+Death and unrealized projects

 Leone died on 30 April 1989 at his home in Rome of a heart attack at the age of 60.
 He was buried in the cemetery of Pratica di Mare.